bgord/knowledge/roadmap.md

 - ~~How to create reusable generics?~~
 - How to use Pick?
 - How to use Exclude?
-- What are intersection types?
+- ~~What are intersection types?~~
+- What is 'never' in TS?
+- How to deal with mutually exclusive types?

 ## GIT (17/27)
 - ~~How to add files to the previous commit?~~